Diesel vs Gasoline: An Honest Comparison

 Resale Value

 There could be a lower resale value of diesel vehicles in some markets than that of gasoline counterparts.
 However, they depreciate slower than most cars in some niches, like heavy-duty trucks and some luxury vehicles.
-This is because diesels are long-lasting vehicles, and for business people who use their vehicles for heavy tasks, this could be the best thing to opt for.
-Furthermore, diesel trucks continue to be popular across the globe, especially in commercial uses such as transporting goods and construction.
-Even if the resale value of diesel cars might decrease in the future with the advent of electric vehicles, diesel trucks will continue dominating the market for years to come.
+This is because diesel vehicles tend to be long-lasting, and for business people who use their vehicles for heavy tasks, this could be the best thing to opt for.
+When comparing diesel vs gasoline, it’s clear that diesel engines are more durable and often better suited for tough, high-mileage applications.

 Who Should Choose Diesel?